learn-co-curriculum/traversing-nested-objects/README.md

       }
     }

-    // after pushing any children of `current` (if there
+    // after pushing any children (if there
     // are any) of `current` onto `next`, we want to take
-    // the first first element of `next` and make it the
+    // the first element of `next` and make it the
     // new `current` for the next pass of the `while`
     // loop
     current = next.shift()